Kenya Birding Safari

 8 days/ 7 nights

-DAY 1: NAIROBI TO GATAMAIYU FOREST
+DAY 1: GATAMAIYU FOREST

 This Kenya Birding Safari starts from Nairobi, Kenya’s economic capital city.
 We start with a brief transect through the city.
 Depending on your hotel location, you will enjoy the rising of Nairobi, and our guides will help you identify some key buildings and sites within the city.

 From here we head straight to our first birding destination, Gatamaiyu Forest.
 This is a pristine highland wet forest that forms the eastern edge of the great Aberdare Ranges Forest.
 On our way to the forest, we may make a brief stop-over at a local wetland to spot some water birds.
 We shall spend the entire morning birding in the forest, and later have our picnic lunch there.
-We shall do some more birding and then head to Naivasha for the night, which will be our next destination on this Kenya Birding Safari.
+We shall do some more birding and then head to Naivasha for the night; which will be our next major destination on the Kenya Birding Safari.

 Night in Naivasha.